-The customs authorities may, where an economic need exists and customs supervision is not adversely affected, authorise the processing of goods under the inward processing or end-use procedure to take place in a customs warehouse, subject to the conditions provided for by those procedures.
+Where an economic need exists and customs supervision is not adversely affected, the customs authorities may authorise the processing of goods under the inward processing or end-use procedure to take place in a customs warehouse, subject to the conditions provided for such procedures.

-Member states may designate parts of the customs territory of the Union as free zones.
+Member states may designate parts of the Union’s customs territory as free zones.
 In Slovenia, the Port of Koper holds free zone status.

 Goods brought into a free zone must be brought into that free zone directly.
-Subject to the customs legislation, any industrial, commercial or service activity is permitted in a free zone.
-The performance of such activities is subject to advance notification to the customs authorities.
+Subject to the customs legislation any industrial, commercial or service activity is permitted in a free zone.
+The performance of such activities requires advance notification to the customs authorities.

-Union goods may be entered, stored, moved, used, processed or consumed in a free zone.
+Union goods may enter, be stored, moved, used, processed or consumed in a free zone.
 In such cases, the goods are not regarded as being under the free zone procedure.

-Non-Union goods may, while they remain in a free zone, be released for free circulation or be placed under the inward processing, temporary admission or end-use procedure, according to the conditions laid down for those procedures.
-In such cases, the goods are not regarded as being under the free zone procedure.
+Non-Union goods may, while they remain in a free zone, be released for free circulation or be placed under the inward processing, temporary admission or end-use procedure, according to the conditions applying to such procedures.
+In these cases, the goods are not regarded as being under the free zone procedure.